vk6flab/ssbdaemon/README.md

 The following known issues exist:

-* Only three of the features of cwdaemon are handled, request, tune and abort.
+* Only three of the features of cwdaemon are handled: request, tune and abort.
 * WPM has no effect on the audio output.
 * There is no volume control.